 When starting out in stargazing, many people fail to appreciate the importance of aperture compared to magnification.
 What they fail to realize is that many objects in the night sky are actually large and don’t require much magnification.
 The Orion Nebula, for instance, appears larger than the Moon.
 Likewise, globular clusters are often around half the size of the Moon, and the Andromeda Galaxy (M31) would appear 6 times the width of the Moon, if it was visible to us with the naked eye.

 Therefore, a low-power eyepiece may be all you need for observing such large objects.
 By contrast, high power would be more useful for viewing much smaller objects, such as planets.
 A telescope’s magnification is restricted by its aperture beyond which sharp images cannot form.
-The maximum useful magnification for a telescope is approximately 50x per inch (2.5mm) of telescope aperture.
-Or 300x for a 6″ reflecting telescope, and 200x for a 80mm refracting telescope.
+The maximum useful magnification for a telescope is approximately 50x per inch of telescope aperture, or 300x for a 6″ reflecting telescope, and 160x for a 80mm (3.15 inches) refracting telescope.